Spontaneous symmetry breaking in two dimensions under nonequilibrium laminar flows: Fluctuations in the ordered state at finite temperature

+We abbreviate the superscript $\alpha$ of $\pi^\alpha(\bm{k})$ in $\Cppk$ because $\pi^{\alpha}$ are equivalent for all $\alpha$ owing to the $O(N-1)$ symmetry.
+The expressions~(\ref{eq:condensate})--(\ref{eq:sigmacorrelation}) are valid for any $S$ and $A$.
+The deviation is given in appendix~\ref{sec:derivation1}.
+Note that $I_{\pi\pi}$ gives the one-loop renormalization corrections to $\phiR^2$ and $\Cssk$.
+In particular, we have the renormalized "mass" of $\sigma$ as

+from the denominator of (\ref{eq:sigmacorrelation}) in $\bm{k}\to \bm{0}$.
+In contrast, $\pi^\alpha$ is protected from mass renormalization because it is the NG mode.
+We note that the renormalization correction $I_{\pi\pi}$ vanishes at $T\to 0$, and then we recover the condensate (\ref{eq:ordered solution: T=0}) at $T=0$.

-The transition point $r^*$ is determined from the stability of the ordered state.
-The stability is given as the non-negativeness of the renormalized mass $r_R \geq 0$.
-Namely, we have the condition for $r$
+The transition point between the ordered and disordered phases is determined by the stability of the ordered state.
+The ordered state is stable if the renormalized mass squared is non-negative $m_\sigma^2 \geq 0$, whereas it is unstable if the renormalized mass squared is negative $m_\sigma^2 < 0$.
+Then, from (\ref{eq:renormalized mass}), we have the transition point $r^*$ as

-$r^*$ may diverge to $-\infty$ due to the IR divergence of $C_{\pi\pi}$.
-In fact, it logarithmically diverges in the 2D equilibrium.
-The negative divergence of $r^*$ means that the ordered state does not realize in any finite $r$.
-Consequently, the IR divergence of $C_{\pi\pi}$ determines the realization of the ordered state.
+where we use (\ref{eq:def_Cpipi}) in the second equality.
+This equation provides the relationship between the transition point $r^*$ and the static correlation $\pi (\bm{k})$ of the NG mode.
+The transition point $r^{*}$ may diverge to $-\infty$ owing to the IR singularities of $\Cppk$.
+Because the ordered state is unstable for $r>r^*$, the negative divergence of $r^*$ implies that the ordered state is not realized for any finite $r$.
+Consequently, it turns out that the realization of the ordered state can be identified by examining the IR divergence of the integral (\ref{eq:transitionpoint}).

+In fact, in the equilibrium case with $\mathcal{D}=0$, $\Cppk$ is calculated as $T/\bm{k}^2$ from (\ref{eq:picorrelation}) and results in the logarithmic divergence of $r^{*}$ in 2D: